 You should receive two invoices for HOA dues throughout the year.
 The first invoice will be send in December with a due date of Jan 1st.
 The first payment will not be considered late unless paid after Feb 1st.
 The second invoice will be send in June with a due dat of July 1st.
 The second payment will not be considered late unless paid after Aug 1st.The HOA offers a variety of payment options.
 Click here for more info about Payment OptionsPlease be aware of our Delinquency PolicyIF you have any questions or concerns about HOA dues, payments and/or payment arrangements please reach out to our neighborhood manager.

 chevron_rightWho plows the neighborhood roads?

 Brighton Knoll is located within the city limits of Noblesville.
 The street department will plow the main roads of our community for no extra charge.
-The cul-de-sacs are plowed by Landscape Solutions once there is 3 inches of snow accumulation.If the snow storm is larger than normal or the streets become impassable, the board of directors can contact Landscape Solutions to request snow removal for the entire neighborhood.We do not pay for ice melt.
+The cul-de-sacs are plowed by Landscape Solutions once there is 3 inches of snow accumulation.We do not pay for ice melt.

 chevron_rightIs our community located within Noblesville city limits?

 Yes.
 We must follow all Noblesville rules and regulations.